analogwp/analogwp-templates/readme.txt

 == Changelog ==

 = 1.6.0 - Feb 22, 2020 =
-- New: Style Kits panels are now migrated to Theme Styles.
-All your existing Kits, are automatically migrated to Theme Styles
+- New: Style Kits integrated into Theme Styles.
+All existing Style Kits, are automatically converted to native Theme Style Kits
 - New: Added welcome screen for Theme Styles
 - New: Added latest Google fonts missing in Elementor
-- New: Added context menu to switch to Theme Style
+- New: Added link to Theme Style panel in right-click menu
 - New: When resetting a Kit, you can revert from History screen
 - Tweak: Theme Style panel title to show Kit name
 - Tweak: Style Kits menu to show Theme Style Kits